Code10965/SE_25/README.md

 - scipy.stats

 ### Steps to Reproduce:
-For all the notebooks please follow these steps:
+Please follow these steps:
 1. select the repository "SE_25"
 2. download the repository with the 'Code' button: 'download zip'
-3. save the un-the zipped folder in a directory
+3. save the un-zipped folder in a directory
-4. select that directory in your terminal
+4. select the directory in your terminal
 5. use the command `jupyter notebook
 6. a browser window opens automatically: select the notebook you want to explore